Are you heading to work or school and suddenly get the coolant level warning? This can happen at any given time, but fret not!

 As said before, the warning light in the instrument cluster monitors the coolant level.
 But, you should check the coolant levels often!

-If you notice your coolant liquid is missing more and more between each check-up, you might have a leak.
+If you notice your coolant liquid is missing more and more between each check-up, you might leak.

 A loss of coolant usually indicates a leak in the cooling system.
 It can be other issues, but in general, it’s a leak.